iberatkaya/pokemonclassification/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-0.0.1-blue.svg?cacheSeconds=2592000" />
 </p>

 > Pokemon Classification is a React and Express App that uses Tenserflow.js.
-It uses a custom trained to classify Pokemons.
+It uses a custom trained model to classify Pokemons.
 Currently only 3 pokemons are classified.
 These are Bulbasaur, Charmander, and Squirtle.

 ### 🏠 [Homepage](https://iberatkaya.github.io/pokemontraining/)